-- (i) Administration expenses comprise the costs incurred by the Department of Treasury and Finance in administering the Scheme, which are met in the first instance from the Department of Treasury and Finance Operating Account.
-The Department of Treasury and Finance seeks reimbursement from the Scheme. - (ii) Other expenses include Auditor's remuneration.
+(i) Administration expenses comprise the costs incurred by the Department of Treasury and Finance in administering the Scheme, which are met in the first instance from the Department of Treasury and Finance Operating Account.

+(ii) Other expenses include Auditor's remuneration.
 Refer note 10.